suyashg89/aws-eks-karpenter-boilerplate/README.md

 ### Understanding Repository Directories

-It is very important to understand the directory structure of this repo so that you can use the IaC easily to deploy the infrastructure and install Karpenter in Amazon EKS cluster.
+It is very important to understand the directory structure of this repo so that you can use the IAC easily to deploy the infrastructure and install Karpenter in Amazon EKS cluster.

 ```bash
 ├── ansible